-When an operation in the Production Run is completed, any finished products can be received to the output location from the Output tab.
-This is the process of taking finished products from the production location and putting them into the most appropriate location (retail location, storage location, shop floor location for further production operations).
+When an operation in the production run is completed, any finished products can be received to the output location from the Output tab.
+This is the process of taking finished products from the production location and putting them into the most appropriate location (demand location, components location, shop floor location for further production operations).

 - Select an output location.
 By default, the Output bin specified for the work centre is selected for Location, but any location can be selected from the dropdown.
-Finished product cost will show as 0 until the production run is completed.
+Finished product Cost and Cost Per Unit will show as 0 until the production run is completed.

 - Enter a Received Date and check the Received box.

-NOTE: Output location for semi-finished components should be the Shop floor location of the parent Production Order or warehouse connected to the Shop floor location.
+NOTE: Output location for semi-finished components should be the Shop floor location of the parent production order or components location connected to the Shop floor location.